viscid-hub/Viscid/README.md

 ## Development ##

 Please, if you edit the code, use [PEP 8](https://www.python.org/dev/peps/pep-0008/) style.
 Poor style is more than just aesthetic; it tends to lead to bugs that are difficult to spot.
-This is sorely true when it comes to whitespace (4 spaces per indent).
 Check out the documentation for a more complete developer's guide (inculding exceptions to PEP 8 that are ok).